Kitware/dive/docs/index.md

 # Home

+!!! info
-* **VIAME Web is automatically updated and down for 10 minutes on 2 am EST/EDT Sundays**
+    **VIAME Web is automatically updated and down for 10 minutes on 2 am EST/EDT Sundays**

 * For problems, feature requests, etc. please email `viame-web@kitware.com`
 * To move data to the global collection from your personal folder, email `viame-web@kitware.com`